pilig07/pilig07/README.md

 </p>
 <p align="left"> <img src="https://i.imgur.com/6FaQfeU.png" alt="logo" /> </p>

-I am a Intelligent Systems Engineer, Ex Mitacs GRI 2022.
+I am an Intelligent Systems Engineer, Ex Mitacs GRI 2022.
 I am a full stack developer as a freelancer, and currently working in Daikin Applied as a UI/UX Engineer.
 Also I like to develop videogames and graphical stuff.

  **I am open to**: